Content and content creators seem to be everywhere these days – so who can be a content creator?

-NodeJS: How To Create A Custom Back End
+- Guide/Tutorial/Video – NodeJS: How To Create A Custom Back-End

-From all of these examples, it is clear that content and its creators come in a great variety of forms.
-With the ever-evolving landscape that is technology, it is easier than ever for everyone to create content.
+From all of these examples, it is clear that both content and its creators come in a great variety of forms.
+With the ever-evolving landscape of technology, it is easier than ever for anyone to create content.

 So why not seize this moment?
 Embrace your passions, hone your skills, and create the content you’ve always dreamed of.